rchain/rchain/README.md

 tutorials and documentation, project planning information, events calendar, and information for how to engage with this project.

+## Note on the use of this software
+This code has not yet completed a security review.
+We strongly recommend that you do not use it in production or to transfer items of material value.
+We take no responsibility for any loss you may incur through the use of this code.

 ## Use the public testnet
 The RChain Cooperative maintains a public testnet running the latest version of RNode.
 Learn more at [RChain public testnet information](https://rchain.atlassian.net/wiki/spaces/CORE/pages/678756429/RChain+public+testnet+information).